dmk/ollama-operator/README.md

 # ollama-operator

-// TODO(user): Add simple overview of use/purpose
+A Kubernetes operator for declarative management of Ollama models through Kubernetes custom resources.

 ## Description

-// TODO(user): An in-depth paragraph about your project and overview of use
+The Ollama Operator provides a Kubernetes-native way to manage [Ollama](https://ollama.com/) models in your cluster.
+It allows you to:

+- Declaratively specify which Ollama models should be available
+- Automatically pull models when they are added as resources
+- Track the state of models (pending, pulling, ready, failed)
+- Automatically remove models when the resources are deleted

+This operator makes it easy to integrate Ollama's large language models into your Kubernetes infrastructure using GitOps principles and standard Kubernetes tooling.

 ## Getting Started

 ### Prerequisites
 - go version v1.23.0+
-- docker version 17.03+.
+- docker version 17.03+
-- kubectl version v1.11.3+.
+- kubectl version v1.11.3+
-- Access to a Kubernetes v1.11.3+ cluster.
+- Access to a Kubernetes v1.11.3+ cluster
+- [Ollama](https://ollama.com/) running in your cluster or accessible to the operator

 ### To Deploy on the cluster
 **Build and push your image to the location specified by `IMG`:**